It is an obstruction caused by an embolus, a piece of material that causes a blockage within a blood vessel.

 Anticoagulant medications prevent blood clots from forming in people at high risk of developing them.
 Treatment of blood clots that have already started is controlled with anti-hemolytic (‘anticoagulants’).

 The following list describes some of the most common medications to prevent blood clots.

 Since blood clotting is inhibited, a side effect is typically bleeding.
 However, it can be reversed by giving a drug that stops the bleeding or discontinuing the medication itself.

 Administration of anticoagulants is often given before the start of the operation.
 There are concerns about the potential for an increased risk of bleeding, and many surgeons begin anticoagulants within the first 6 hours after surgery.

 An international registry and risk assessment calculator is being used to centralize data on postoperative venous thrombosis and its prevention.
 Hospitals are implementing a multidisciplinary approach to preventing blood clots.

-This includes proper risk assessment, monitoring of missed doses of medication and establishing a ‘patient-centered’ approach endorsed by the Joint Commission.
+This includes proper risk assessment, monitoring missed doses of medication, and establishing a ‘patient-centered’ approach endorsed by the Joint Commission.

 Recommendations regarding blood clot prevention vary widely among physicians and treatment centers.

 Investigations continue to clarify these discrepancies.
 Tests are being developed for the metabolic status of hypercoagulability (tendency to form blood clots).